Staff carry out quicker evacuations and reduce false alarms with DMS

 Patrick said: “The problem with our fire protection system was that precious time was wasted in the event of a fire.
 We needed a system that would alert everyone at the same time, cutting out the time taken to contact everyone individually.”

 The BMA looked for a safe solution that would enable quicker investigation.
-Deaf Message Service (DMS) was found to be ideal.
+Digital Messaging Service (DMS) was found to be ideal.
 DMS is an alarm notification system which automatically alerts people via a SMS text message to their own mobile phone when the fire alarm triggers and is easily installed into an existing fire alarm panel.

 Patrick said: “DMS enables all our key staff involved in the evacuation to immediately start investigation as everyone is notified at the same time.
 There is no time wasted while we wait for security staff to be notified, and then subsequently contact the 15 key members of staff.”